microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeAheadAndroid.md

 Here are a few pros and cons of rendering of ChoiceSet input control in a new screen to support dynamic type ahead search experience: </br>

 Pros:
-Better and richer experience for the host in terms of choice selection, scrollable list and error messages state.
-This is the preferred by hosts like Teams and Outlook.
+1. Better and richer experience for the host in terms of choice selection, scrollable list and error messages state.
+2. New screen experience is the preferred by hosts like Teams and Outlook.
-Hosts like MS Teams will not have to override the ChoiceSet component because teams uses full screen experience for the dynamic type ahead search and those hosts can use the default rendering from the SDK.
+3. Hosts like MS Teams will not need to override the ChoiceSet component because they need full screen experience for the dynamic type ahead search.
+Thus the hosts can use the default rendering from the SDK which saves time to onboard to new version of the SDK.

 Cons:
-We can not extend the existing functionality of filtered style view (inline static type ahead experience).
+1. We cannot extend the existing functionality of filtered style view (inline static type ahead experience).
-Additional effort in order to support dynamic type ahead as we can not reuse existing UI components from filtered style view.
-We will not have consistent experience for both static (inline experience) and dynamic type ahead feature in the SDK.
+2. Additional effort in order to support dynamic type ahead as we can not reuse existing UI components from filtered style view.
+3. We will not have consistent experience for both static (inline experience) and dynamic type ahead feature in the SDK.
+We will have to update the behavior for static filtered choiceSet to new screen separately.

 #### Rendering of ChoiceSet input control in new screen to support dynamic type ahead search experience